The Baztan Valley and its Mysteries.

 Nevertheless, the tangled labyrinth of paths through the woods not only served the initiated few with an escape route, but also had a vital role in keeping foreigners and marauding armies out.

 This part of the Pyrenees, with its intricately-woven system of river valleys, thick woods and hidden mountain pastures, was virtually impenetrable to outsiders.
 Romans, Visigoths, Moors – even Franco’s Guardia Civil – never felt comfortable here and would cling to the major routes for fear of getting lost or being ambushed.
+One of the area’s greatest secrets is also the Second World War COMET Escape route which helped allied pilots out of Nazi-occupied France into Spain with the help of the Basque smugglers.
+This is the subject of one of my specialised Resistance and Smuggling Tours.

 The intricate lie of the Basque lands has undoubtedly played a central role in preserving the Basque language, culture and identity.